* Strong ISM data helps to lift dollar off 8-month low

 * Dollar seen under pressure given US political deadlock

-* Euro helped by hopes Italy's govt survive confidence motion
+* Euro helped by hopes Italy's govt survive confidence

 * Eyes on ECB as investors expect LTRO later this year

 TOKYO, Oct 2 Robust U.S. manufacturing data kept

 the dollar off eight-month lows against a basket of currencies,

 despite concerns over how long the partial U.S. government